 where:

-Kcarrier_PRS, NRx,TEG, NRxBeam, NPRS,islot, N, N’, Nsample, Teffect and Tlast are defined in clause 5.6.2.5
+Kcarrier_PRS, NRx,TEG, NRxBeam, NPRSslot, N, N’, Nsample, Teffect and Tlast are defined in clause 5.6.2.5

 - Lavailable_PRS is the time duration of available PRS in the positioning frequency layer to be measured during TPRS, and is calculated in the same way as PRS duration K defined in clause 5.1.6.5 of TS 38.214 [26].
 For calculation of Lavailable_PRS, only unmuted PRS resources that are not fully overlapped with other higher-priority DL signals/channels are considered.